almibe/ligature-desktop/README.md

-# ligature-ex
+# ligature-js

-An alternative implementation of Ligature written in TypeScript using Deno.
+An implementation of Ligature targeting the JS ecosystem mostly written in TypeScript.